cgrundman/react-learning/07-project_management_app/README.md

 # Project Managment App

+This is another applicaiton with the `useState` hook.
 This app is designed to be a page to track projects and tasks.
 Many components are needed to do this.
 To begin, the home page is seen below:

 ![PM App Main Page](https://github.com/cgrundman/react-learning/blob/main/images/project_management_app_1.png)